 Faculty and staff mobility adds a valuable dimension to BCIT’s high quality applied academic programs.
-The School of Business has partnerships with a number of international universities, thus providing BCIT faculty with opportunities to guest lecture, teach for a semester, or engage in PD activities focused on international education.
-At the same time, the School of Business internationalizes academic curriculum by inviting international instructors to deliver guest lectures or teach for a semester at BCIT.
-International faculty diversify our teaching team, bring different teaching methods to our classrooms, and help us to prepare open minded business professionals for a local and global job market.
+The School of Business + Media has partnerships with a number of international universities, providing BCIT faculty with opportunities to guest lecture, teach for a semester, or engage in PD activities focused on international education.
+At the same time, the School of Business + Media internationalizes the academic curriculum by inviting international instructors to deliver guest lectures or teach for a semester at BCIT.
+International faculty diversify our teaching team, bring different teaching methods to our classrooms, and help us to prepare business professionals for a local and global job market.

-Activities connected to faculty and staff mobility are organized as part of our international partnership agreements.
-The placement and duration of School of Business faculty and staff must be determined in agreement with the host university from the list of international partners.
-Adequate notice must be given prior to the start of the visit, which must coincide with the period in which teaching activities are due to take place.
+The placement and duration of School of Business + Media faculty and staff must be determined in agreement with the host university from the list of international partners.
+Adequate notice must be given prior to the start of the visit, which must coincide with the period in which teaching or staff activities are due to take place.
 If you are interested in participating in a faculty or staff exchange with one of our international partners contact Mark Nakamura, International Programs Coordinator.

 International PD opportunities for faculty and staff